-Subtitling translation is the process of converting spoken dialogue from one language into readable text in another, displayed at the bottom of a screen.
+Arabic subtitling translation is the process of converting spoken dialogue from another language into readable Arabic text, displayed at the bottom of a screen.

 But it goes beyond word-for-word translation.
-Subtitling is about capturing the essence, tone, and emotion of the original content while fitting the translation into a limited space and time frame.
+Arabic subtitling requires capturing the essence, tone, and emotion of the original content while ensuring the translation fits within a limited space and time frame.
+Additionally, it must account for right-to-left (RTL) text alignment and Arabic linguistic nuances.

 Imagine watching your favorite foreign film or series.
-The subtitles don’t just tell you what the characters are saying; they also help you understand cultural nuances, jokes, and even the mood of a scene.
-That’s the magic of subtitling translation.
+The Arabic subtitles don’t just convey what the characters are saying; they also help you understand cultural references, jokes, and the overall mood of a scene.
+That’s the magic of Arabic subtitling translation.

 - E-learning and online educational content